OpenSourceMeNow/pi-hole-setup/README.md

 ### 4. Pi-hole Not Filtering Locally

-**Challenge**: Commands on the Pi itself bypassed Pi-hole filtering.
+**Challenge**: Local commands on the Pi bypassed Pi-hole’s DNS filtering.

 **Solution:**